-The law and regulations do not prohibit discrimination regarding race, color, sex, religion, political opinion, national origin, citizenship, disability, language, sexual orientation or gender identity, age, HIV-positive status or having other communicable diseases, or social origin.
+The constitution provides for equality for all, but the law does not prohibit discrimination regarding race, color, sex, religion, political opinion, national origin, citizenship, disability, language, sexual orientation or gender identity, age, HIV-positive status or having other communicable diseases, or social origin.

-Women faced considerable pay gaps and, because employers preferred to avoid paying maternity benefits, were less likely to be hired than men.
-The constitution provides for equality for all, but LGBTI persons faced discrimination in hiring, and persons with disabilities faced discrimination in hiring and access to the workplace.
+Women faced considerable pay gaps and were less likely to be hired than men.
+There were legal restrictions to women's working hours and employment in occupations and tasks deemed dangerous, jobs in the mining industry, and other work considered detrimental to a woman's "genetic function."
+LGBTI persons faced discrimination in hiring, and persons with disabilities faced discrimination in hiring and access to the workplace.
 Documented discrimination in the other foregoing categories with respect to employment and occupation was not available.